Credal Prediction based on Relative Likelihood: Empirical Results

 To train the neural networks, the annotations are converted into a probability distribution, which we consider to be the ground-truth.
 The neural networks are then trained on targets that are sampled from the ground-truth probability distribution.
 Thus, our method does not require ground-truth probability distributions, or soft labels, for training.

-We evaluate our method using the coverage and efficiency as defined in (\ref{eq:coverage}) and (\ref{eq:efficiency}), where the expectation is approximated by averaging over the the instances in the test sets of the respective datasets.
-The results can be found in \cref{fig:pareto}.
-In \cref{app:results}, we report the accuracy of the ensemble members for each implementation.
+We evaluate our method using the coverage and efficiency as defined in (\ref{eq:coverage}) and (\ref{eq:efficiency}), where the expectation is approximated by averaging over the instances in the test set of the respective dataset.
+The results can be found in \cref{fig:pareto}. \cref{app:results}, we report the accuracy of the ensemble members for each implementation.

-\textbf{Trade-off between Efficiency and Coverage.} In general, both our method (CreRL$_\alpha$) and the CreEns$_\alpha$ approach are flexible and allow to trade off efficiency and coverage of the credal predictor by varying $\alpha$.
-However, CreEns$_{\alpha}$ can only attain credal sets in the low coverage region, whereas our approach can predict credal sets with a wide range of coverage values, including high coverage.
+\paragraph{Trade-off between Efficiency and Coverage.} In general, both our method (CreRL$_\alpha$) and the CreEns$_\alpha$ approach are flexible and allow to trade off efficiency and coverage of the credal predictor by varying $\alpha$.
+However, CreEns can only attain credal sets in the low coverage region, whereas our approach can predict credal sets with a wide range of coverage values, including high coverage.
 The other methods only deliver fixed credal sets, meaning there is no direct way to to increase (or decrease) the coverage and efficiency.
 The CreWra approach and $\text{CreEns}_0$ (with $\alpha=0$) will generally have the same efficiency, but a different coverage, due to the different credal set constructions (interval vs. convex hull).
 The CreNet converges to a point prediction, because its loss function is constructed such that the lower probability converges to the upper probability, and hence is generally in the top left region of the Pareto figure.
 We refer to \cref{app:related-work} for more details about these methods.

 For the ChaosNLI dataset, our approach dominates the CreBNN approach and the CreWra resembles a point on the Pareto front obtained by our method.
 As mentioned, the CreEns$_\alpha$ method can only reach the low coverage region and the CreNet is in the top left.